gtonkinhill/labsite/content/jobs.md

 weight: 5
 ---

-**PhD** positions are available through the University of Melbourne’s PhD program.
-We currently have at least one position available for the upcoming round, with applications due by October 31, 2024.
+Student projects (PhD, Masters, undergraduate) are available through the University of Melbourne.
+Please get in touch if you are interested.

-For **postdoc** or fellowship opportunities, please reach out to Gerry.
-There are some limited fellowship opportunities including the [McKenzie Postdoctoral Fellowships Scheme](https://sites.research.unimelb.edu.au/research-funding/researcher-development-schemes/mckenzie-fellowship).
-Internally funded position will be advertised below.
+Please reach out for **postdoc** or fellowship opportunities.
+There is some limited funding available via the University of Melbourne including the [McKenzie Postdoctoral Fellowships Scheme](https://sites.research.unimelb.edu.au/research-funding/researcher-development-schemes/mckenzie-fellowship).

-For **visitor** inquiries, kindly email Gerry as well.
+Visitors are also welcome!

 ---

-## Open positions
+## Open funded positions

 - #### PhD - Statistical and Machine Learning Methods for Microbial Genomics